-Gilad Doron completed his second season at the helm of the Dartmouth volleyball team in 2017 after being named head coach in April of 2016.
+Gilad Doron is going into his fourth year at the helm of the volleyball team in 2019 after being named head coach in April of 2016.
 He is just the third head coach in program history.

 In 2017, the Big Green moved up in the Ivy League standings from the year before to finish in sixth with an overall record of 10-13 and a 6-8 conference mark.
 Dartmouth took down Penn (for the first time since 2006) and Princeton (for the first time since 2015) to end the season on a high note.
 At the conclusion of 2017, Sara Lindquist was named both CoSIDA Academic All-District and Academic All-Ivy, while Tori Dozier was selected to the All-Ivy Honorable Mention team.